Coal: Electricity generation

+In 2017 38% of the world's electricity came from coal, the same percentage as 30 years previously.
+In 2018 global installed capacity was 2TW (of which 1TW is in China) which was 30% of total electricity generation capacity.
+The most dependent major country is South Africa, with over 80% of its electricity generated by coal; but China alone generates more than half of the world's coal-generated electricity.
+Efforts around the world to reduce the use of coal have led some regions to switch to natural gas and renewable energy.
+In 2018 coal-fired power station capacity factor averaged 51%, that is they operated for about half their available operating hours.

+Coke

-Coke is a solid carbonaceous residue derived from coking coal (a low-ash, low-sulfur bituminous coal, also known as metallurgical coal), which is used in manufacturing steel and other iron products.
-Coke is made from coking coal by baking in an oven without oxygen at temperatures as high as 1,000 °C, driving off the volatile constituents and fusing together the fixed carbon and residual ash.
+Coke is a solid carbonaceous residue that is used in manufacturing steel and other iron-containing products.
+Coke is made when metallurgical coal (also known as coking coal) is baked in an oven without oxygen at temperatures as high as 1,000 °C, driving off the volatile constituents and fusing together the fixed carbon and residual ash.
 Metallurgical coke is used as a fuel and as a reducing agent in smelting iron ore in a blast furnace.
 The carbon monoxide produced by its combustion reduces hematite (an iron oxide) to iron.